Allan-N/ASL-Install/README.md

 # install git
 sudo apt update
 sudo apt upgrade -y
+sudo apt autoremove -y
 ```

+### Pre-installation notes (all OS's)

-> Note: if the `sudo apt upgrade` command resulted in the kernel being updated then you should reboot the system before proceeding.
+* If the above pre-installation commands (e.g. `sudo apt upgrade`) resulted in the kernel being updated then you should reboot the system before proceeding.

 ### Installation (all OS's)

 ```
 # download this repository
 git clone https://github.com/Allan-N/ASL-Install.git